diamonddev107/checklist_vikunja/docs/content/doc/setup/install-backend.md

 ### Verify the GPG signature

 Starting with version `0.7`, all releases are signed using pgp.
-Releases from `main` will always be signed.
+Releases from `master` will always be signed.

 To validate the downloaded zip file use the signiture file `.asc` and the key `FF054DACD908493A`: